Collina d'Oro: Heritage sites of national significance

 The Camuzzi House, Cimitero and Parish Church of S. Abbondio, with Ossuary and Via Crucis are listed as Swiss heritage site of national significance.

 Notable residents

 Montagnola was the home for over thirty years of the writer and Nobel laureate Hermann Hesse until his death in 1962.
 He is buried in Gentilino's San Abbondio cemetery.

 Housing

 As of 2000, there were 1,545 private households in the municipality, and an average of 2.3 persons per household.
 The vacancy rate for the municipality, in 2008, was 0.45%.
 As of 2007, the construction rate of new housing units was 3.6 new units per 1000 residents.

-Transport
+Transport & Sport

 The northern part of the municipality is served by Cappella-Agnuzzo station on the Lugano–Ponte Tresa railway.
 The station is served by regular trains, operating every 15 minutes during weekday daytime, and every half-hour at other times.
 Collina d'Oro is also served by buses of the Autopostale.